Arc’teryx Beta LT Jacket

 Like in our test of the similarly designed Arc'teryx Apha FL, the Beta’s athletic cut and relatively thin construction combined to offer some of the better breathability we’ve experienced in a Gore-Tex Pro shell.
 Icy winds whipping across the Southern Patagonia Icefield meant that we were forced to wear our hardshells a lot, including while climbing a series of unrelentingly steep mountain passes.
 And even with a full pack on and the jacket zipped over my chin, I didn’t overheat.
 For perspective, the weather was hovering around freezing and I had a breathable baselayer on, but this is a notable accomplishment.
 Of course, the ventilation had its limitations, and I found myself unzipping the front of the jacket (or ditching it altogether) back at home while skinning in temperatures above about 20 degrees Fahrenheit.
 But I would rate the Beta LT’s overall performance as well above average.

 The Gore-Tex membrane certainly held up its end of the bargain, but I am disappointed that Arc’teryx chose to omit pit zips on the jacket.
 While I understand the reasoning—this is intended as a lightweight, packable piece—it does have a pretty significant impact on its versatility.
 I ended up leaving the Beta LT behind on some mild-weather trips, and there have been a number of instances where I would’ve liked the ability to quickly dump heat.
-To be fair, Arc’teryx doesn’t include pit zips on any of their minimalist shells, but the all-around Beta line feels like a perfect opportunity (and they wouldn’t be the first to do it as Patagonia’s 14.6-ounce Pluma has the feature).
+To be fair, Arc’teryx doesn’t include pit zips on most of their minimalist shells (the Beta SL Hybrid is one notable exception).

 The LT in the Beta’s name is short for “lightweight,” and the jacket certainly delivers in this regard.
-Weighing in at 12.2 ounces on our scale in a men’s medium, it’s among the lightest Gore-Tex Pro designs on the market.
+Weighing in at 12.3 ounces on our scale in a men’s medium (Arc’teryx lists it at 12.2 oz.), it’s among the lightest Gore-Tex Pro designs on the market.
 Patagonia’s Pluma also uses a 40-denier Pro shell but comes in at 14.6 ounces and Arc’teryx’s own Beta AR is 16 ounces (you do get pit zips with both jackets, however).
-The Beta LT even undercuts the Outdoor Research Optimizer (12.9 ounces), which uses a lighter 20-denier fabric and Gore’s less durable Active membrane.
+The Beta LT even undercuts the Mountain Hardwear’s Exposure/2 Active (13.5 ounces), which uses a lighter 30-denier fabric and Gore’s less durable Active membrane (you do get pit zips with the Exposure).
 One lighter-weight Gore-Tex Pro alternative is Arc’teryx’s Alpha FL (11.1 ounces).
 But with only a single chest pocket, it’s more tailored toward the climbing crowd than hiking and skiing.

 The Beta LT does not come with a stuff sack nor is it designed to be stowed in its own hand or chest pocket, but it’s a packable shell nevertheless.
 The jacket rolls easily into its own hood—you can cinch the hood to compress it further—and I had no issues squeezing it into small openings in my ski or backpacking packs.
 All told, climbers that want to attach the shell to their harness will be disappointed (the Alpha FL comes with a stuff sack), but otherwise I have little to complain about regarding weight and stuff size.